Barualam/Final-Project-JCDSBDG02/README.md

 game ideas since they know the likes and dislikes of the users.

 ## 1 About Data
-The dataset is obtained from kaggle <a href="https://www.kaggle.com/whoiskk/steam-game-reviews">https://www.kaggle.com/whoiskk/steam-game-reviews/</a>, which contains around 17000 reviews from 44 different game titles
+The dataset is obtained from kaggle <a href="https://www.kaggle.com/whoiskk/steam-game-reviews">https://www.kaggle.com/whoiskk/steam-game-reviews/</a>, which contains around 17000 reviews from 44 different game titles.

 The data included features like :
 - Title
 - Year